elastic/elastic-package/docs/howto/system_testing.md

 To define a system test we must define configuration on at least one level: a package or a data stream's one.

-If the package does not require a service for testing, there is no need to define any service deployer.
-If the package requires a service, we must define the configuration for deploying a package's integration service.
+If the package collects information from a running service, we can define the configuration for deploying it during system tests.
 We can define it on either the package level:

 ```